 Would you make a good hydroelectric plant technician?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A hydroelectric plant technician must also often install expensive equipment, inspect it and replace, or repair it if necessary.
 Safety is a major issue at a hydroelectric plant, so technicians must know the approved safety procedures and stringently abide by those rules.
 Those with managerial or supervisory authority must also verify that everyone working under them is compliant with the posted best practices.